rsyncOSX/RsyncOSXdocs/content/post/Important.md

-description = "Important info about using RsyncOSX" tags = ["important"] categories = ["general information"] lastmod = "2020-12-25"
+description = "Important info about using RsyncOSX" tags = ["important"] categories = ["general information"] lastmod = "2021-01-14"
 +++
 RsyncOSX is not developed to be an easy to use synchronize and backup tool.
 The main purpose is to assist and ease the use of `rsync` to synchronize files on your Mac to remote FreeBSD and Linux servers.
 And of course restore files from those remote servers.

-The UI can for users who dont know rsync, be difficult or complex to understand.
-It is not required to know `rsync` but it will ease the use and understanding of RsyncOSX.
-But it is though, possible to use RsyncOSX by just adding a source and remote backup catalog using default parameters.
+The UI of RsyncOSX can for users who dont know rsync, be difficult or complex to understand.
+Using RsyncOSX requires some knowledge of `rsync`.
+The main objective for RsyncOSX is to ease the use of `rsync`, not teach macOS users how to use `rsync`.
+That is beyond the scope of RsyncOSX.
+Setting the wrong parameters to rsync can result in deleted data.
+And RsyncOSX will not stop you for doing so.
+That is why it is very important to execute a simulated run (`--dry-run`) and inspect what happens before a real run.

 RsyncOSX supports **synchronize** and **snapshots** of files.

 ## RsyncOSX as your main tool for backup